 ● BPDU (Bridge Protocol Data Unit): Messages exchanged between switches to share network topology and determine the root bridge.

-● Bridge Priority: A value used to determine the root bridge; default is 32768.
+● Bridge Priority: A value used to determine the root bridge; the default is 32768.

-1. Blocking State: Ports do not forward frames and are kept blocked to prevent loops.
+1. Blocking State: In this state, ports do not forward frames and are kept blocked to prevent loops.
 Ports in this state stay blocked for 20 seconds before transitioning to the listening state.

-2. Listening State: The protocol decides if the port can participate in forwarding frames.
+2. Listening State: In this state, the protocol decides if the port can participate in forwarding frames.
 Ports remain in this state for 15 seconds before moving to the next state.

-3. Learning State: STP begins learning MAC addresses and prepares the port for frame forwarding.
+3. Learning State: In this state, STP begins learning MAC addresses and prepares the port for frame forwarding.
 During this time, the port does not forward frames but processes BPDUs.

-4. Forwarding State: The port actively forwards frames and processes BPDUs.
+4. Forwarding State: In this state, the port actively forwards frames and processes BPDUs.
 It stays in this state until a topology change occurs.

-5. Disabled State: When manually disabled by an administrator, the port does not forward frames or learn addresses, and it doesn’t process BPDUs.
+5. Disabled State: In this state, when manually disabled by an administrator, the port does not forward frames or learn addresses, and it doesn’t process BPDUs.

 Step 1: BPDU Exchange Begins